VESTEC-EU/vestec-system/WorkflowManager/README.md

 ## Running the example workflow
 The example contained in `example.py` runs the fire workflow (see above).
 To run this we first need
-* A running RabbitMQ server
+* A running RabbitMQ server (e.g. use a rabbitmq docker container exposing port 5672)
 * `manager.py` to be running (this is the "workflow engine" that listens for messages and executes the handlers)

 If we then run `example.py` it will send messages to the terrain, hotspot and weather data handlers to kickstart the workflow.
 The output from `example.py` should be: